elastic/elastic-package/README.md

 * `stack.geoip_dir` defines a directory with GeoIP databases that can be used by Elasticsearch in stacks managed by elastic-package.
 It is recommended to use an absolute path, out of the `.elastic-package` directory.

-## Development

-Even though the project is "go-gettable", there is the `Makefile` present, which can be used to build, format or vendor source code:

-`make build` - build the tool source

-`make format` - format the Go code

-`make install` - build the tool source and move binary to `$GOBIN`

-`make vendor` - vendor code of dependencies

-`make check` - one-liner, used by CI to verify if source code is ready to be pushed to the repository

 ## Release process